Environmental Assessment Support

 What We Do

-We have extensive experience with provincial, territorial, and federal environmental assessment and regulatory processes, and have worked on major projects assessments for mining, road building, oil and gas development, and hydro-electricity, among other sectors.
+We have extensive experience with provincial, territorial, and federal environmental assessment and regulatory processes, and have worked on major projects assessments for mining, road building, hydroelectricity, and oil and gas development, among other sectors.

 We provide orientation sessions on federal and provincial environmental assessment processes, to help communities understand how they can more effectively participate, effect change, and protect their rights and interests.